 Patients with Takotsubo cardiomyopathy can have high levels of serum catecholamines and plasma brain natriuretic peptide (BNP).
 The secretion pattern of BNP in takotsubo patients can be quite similar to those with a myocardial infarction.

-Four distinct patterns of dyskinesia and ballooning are recognised: apical (most common), biventricular, mid-ventricular and basal.
+On cardiac MRI, four distinct patterns of dyskinesia and ballooning are recognised: apical (most common), biventricular, mid-ventricular, and basal.

-There can high T2 intensity signal (directly relating to water content in the myocardial wall), the oedema is typically located in the apical mid ventricular planes and spares the basal plane, and matches the wall-motion abnormalities seen on cine MRI.
+There can be high T2 intensity signal (directly relating to water content in the myocardial wall); the oedema is typically located in the apical mid ventricular planes and spares the basal plane, and matches the wall-motion abnormalities seen on cine MRI.

 - MR perfusion: usually normal

 History and etymology

 The word tako-tsubo in Japanese refers to a pot used to catch octopi (see Figure 1) 2.
 It is thought to have been first described by Keigo Dote et al. in 1991 5.

 - 1. Akashi YJ, Goldstein DS, Barbaro G et-al. Takotsubo cardiomyopathy: a new form of acute, reversible heart failure.
 Circulation.
 2008;118 (25): 2754-62.
 Circulation (full text) - doi:10.1161/CIRCULATIONAHA.108.767012 - Pubmed citation